 In response to the research published by Drs.
 Lloyd and Hawkins, another research document was published – https://bmcpublichealth.biomedcentral.com/articles/10.1186/s12889-019-7219-x.
 As is the case with most things to do with Lyme and Tick-borne diseases, there is a difference of opinion as to how many cases are being missed in Canada.
 However, there is agreement that cases are being missed.

 You should have a copy of the Canadian Adverse Reaction Newsletter, Volume 22 – Issue 4 – October 2012 – https://www.canada.ca/en/health-canada/services/drugs-health-products/medeffect-canada/health-product-infowatch/canadian-adverse-reaction-newsletter-volume-22-issue-4-october-2012.html.
 This newsletter refers to test limitations.
 The ELISA is not 100% accurate.
 There have been actual laws passed in some US states requiring Doctors to advise patients that a negative ELISA does not mean that they don’t have Lyme.
-However, the ELISA, and then the Western Blot if the ELISA is positive or equivocal, are the blood tests undertaken in Canada at this time.
+However, the ELISA, and then the Western Blot if the ELISA is positive or equivocal, are the blood tests undertaken in some areas of Canada at this time.
+In Nova Scotia, two different types of ELISA’s are now being undertaken.
 Health Canada recommends that Lyme be a clinical diagnosis, with testing supplemental.
 Doctors need to learn how to do this!

 If you have the tell-tale expanding Erythema migrans (EM) rash (which is a definite sign of Lyme – no testing required), you should take a photo of the rash and note the date, the size and where you were bitten (both on body and location – if known), as it might disappear before you get to the Doctor.
 The better known version of the EM rash is the bull’s-eye; however, a variety of other rashes are actually more common.
 As well, many people do not see, or get, a rash.